Ahmedemad190/testing/README.md

 - Self-organizing teams generate the most value.
 Similar to principle #5, proactive teams become valuable assets to the company as they strive to deliver value.

 - Regularly reflect and adjust your way of work to boost effectiveness.
 Retrospective meetings are a common Agile practice.
 It's a dedicated time for teams to look back and reflect on their performance and adapt their behaviors for the future.

+# :warning: Continuous Integration

+There could be scenarios when developers in a team, work in isolation for an extended period and only merge their changes to the master branch once their work is completed.
+This not only makes the merging of code very difficult, prone to conflicts, and time-consuming but also results in bugs accumulating for a long time which are only identified in later stages of development.
+These factors make it harder to deliver updates to customers quickly.